kj-9/uv-packsize/README.md

 Options:
   --version  Show the version and exit.
-  --dev      Include development dependencies in the size calculation.
   --bin      Include the size of binaries in the .venv/bin directory.
   --help     Show this message and exit.